TECHFUND/techfund-blog/tfblog/content/post/rust/index.md

 # Using Rust for writing NodeJS modules
 ### - Piyush

-Around 2009 I watched some presentations by Ryan on NodeJS and was impressed by the possibilities.
-That was one of the reason around 2011-2012 I started working on a project that used NodeJS to expose Clutter C++ library ( https://wiki.gnome.org/Projects/Clutter ).
+Around 2009 I watched some presentations by Ryan introducing NodeJS and was really impressed by the possibilities.
+That was one of the reasons, around 2011-2012, I started working on a project that used NodeJS to expose Clutter C++ library ( https://wiki.gnome.org/Projects/Clutter ).
 The idea was to integrate Clutter, which allowed us to write code in JS to create near-native UI for Linux.
 Here is a video ( by CEO of the company I was working for then ) during a JS conference

 {{< youtube bd95kIJK_D0 >}}

 After years of development in C++ and JS, Rust has become my new go-to language.
 This article acts as a guide/reference for writing Rust modules for NodeJS in order to achieve better performance where required.

 For the sake of article let us assume we need an API that needs to return size of directory on server.
+That article assumes basic understanding of NodeJS and Rust.

 ## Setting up Express API
 ```js